tlverse/tlverse-handbook/index.Rmd

 ### Mark van der Laan {-}

-Mark van der Laan, PhD, is Professor of Biostatistics and Statistics at UC Berkeley.
+Mark van der Laan, PhD, is Professor of Biostatistics and Statistics at UC Berkeley and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
 His research interests include statistical methods in computational biology, survival analysis, censored data, adaptive designs, targeted maximum likelihood estimation, causal inference, data-adaptive loss-based learning, and multiple testing.
 His research group developed loss-based super learning in semiparametric models, based on cross-validation, as a generic optimal tool for the estimation of infinite-dimensional parameters, such as nonparametric density estimation and prediction with both censored and uncensored data.
 Building on this work, his research group developed targeted maximum likelihood estimation for a target parameter of the data-generating distribution in arbitrary semiparametric and nonparametric models, as a generic optimal methodology for statistical and causal inference.
-Most recently, Mark's group has focused in part on the development of a centralized, principled set of software tools for targeted learning, the `tlverse`.
+Since mid-2017, Mark's group has focused in part on the development of a centralized, principled set of software tools for targeted learning, the `tlverse`.

 ### Jeremy Coyle {-}

 Jeremy Coyle, PhD, is a consulting data scientist and statistical programmer, currently leading the software development effort that has produced the `tlverse` ecosystem of R packages and related software tools.
-Jeremy earned his PhD in Biostatistics from UC Berkeley in 2016, primarily under the supervision of Alan Hubbard.
+Jeremy earned his PhD in Biostatistics from UC Berkeley in 2017, primarily under the supervision of Alan Hubbard.

 ### Nima Hejazi {-}

-[Nima Hejazi](https://nimahejazi.org) is an incoming Assistant Professor of Biostatistics at the [Harvard T.H.
+[Nima Hejazi](https://nimahejazi.org), PhD, is an incoming Assistant Professor of Biostatistics at the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/biostatistics/).
-Nima completed a PhD in biostatistics under the supervision of Mark van der Laan and Alan Hubbard and held an NSF postdoctoral research fellowship from 2021-2022.
-His research interests combine causal inference, machine learning, and computational statistics, drawing on ideas from non/semi-parametric estimation to develop robust statistical procedures with efficiency guarantees, tailored to problems arising in the biomedical and health sciences.
-Particular methodological areas of current emphasis include causal mediation analysis, estimation under biased sampling designs, sieve estimation with machine learning, and targeted loss-based estimation.
-Nima's methodological work is driven by applications in clinical trials (especially vaccine efficacy trials), computational biology, and epidemiology.
-He is also passionate about statistical computing and open source software design for applied statistics.
-Accordingly, Nima has made significant contributions to the `hal9001`, `sl3`, `tmle3`, and `origami` packages, is the primary author of the `tmle3shift` and `tmle3mediate` packages, and has been responsible for package maintenance and distribution across the `tlverse` ecosystem.
+He received his PhD in biostatistics at UC Berkeley, working under the supervision of Mark van der Laan and Alan Hubbard, and afterwards held an NSF postdoctoral research fellowship.
+Nima's research interests combine causal inference, machine learning, non/semi-parametric estimation, and computational statistics -- areas of recent emphasis include causal mediation analysis, efficiency under biased sampling designs, nonparametric sieve estimation with machine learning, and targeted loss-based estimation.
+His work is primarily driven by applications in clinical trials (esp., vaccine efficacy trials), infectious disease epidemiology, and computational biology.
+Nima is also passionate about statistical computing and open source software design standards for statistical data science, and he has co-led or contributed significantly to many `tlverse` packages (`hal9001`, `sl3`, `tmle3`, `origami`, `tmle3shift`, `tmle3mediate`).

 ### Ivana Malenica {-}